lankydan/lankydanblog-jamstack/content/blog/2020/kotlin/java-friendly-default-parameters/index.md

 series: Java friendly Kotlin
 ---

-Kotlin functions and constructors can define default arguments, allowing calls to them to skip any argument that is has a default value.
+Kotlin functions and constructors can define default arguments, allowing calls to them to skip any argument that has a default value.

 This allows the following function to be called in a number of ways: